pannous/english-script/DOSSIER.md

 Next you will not only be able to control some specific apps but most applications on your device.
 Ultimately a voice operating system will enable complete new workflows, from taking pictures to modifying them, to putting them into documents, to sharing them ...
  Of course this requires the operating systems to specify mechanisms in which applications can promote their capabilities.
 In a Narrow way this is already done with Dragon NaturallySpeaking on Windows machines, where you can access all the functionality which is accessible through the menus by speech.
 A broader approach will allow applications to reveal patterns , Phrases or keywords for which they can provide a useful action.
-Alternatively the speech input flow will be forwarded to the active application which can then decide to do something useful with it or not itself.
+Alternatively the speech input flow will be forwarded to the active application which can then decide to do something useful with it or not.

 After that or maybe in parallel the really interesting change in paradigms will occur: People will not only be able to completely control everything they see on their screen by voice, but they will also be able to control the future state of their device.
 First by single sentences like “enable airplane mode whenever I enter an airplane”.
 Then by whole sequences of commands, which should be seen as programs or algorithms.
 Now all we needs is a –functionality complete– set of speakable structures and the fun can really begin: